 Jing is drawn steadily from the kidneys to support the aging process and is burned rapidly through stressful events, medications, and stimulants that tap the adrenals.
 It is far better to pull the energy you need from the food you eat and sleep you get than use your reserves.

 In order to do everything that you can to preserve Jing traditional culture recommends rising with the sun and sleeping with the setting sun, resting during the menses, avoiding intercourse during the menses, and refraining from stimulants.

-Postpartum anxiety is a syndrome where the mother is overly anxious and may even suffer from paranoid thoughts or obsessive compulsive behaviors.
-Some anxious new Mom’s have sleep disorders and physical issues like palpitations or a sense of panic.
-Many women are stressed about the well-being of the baby and some may even fear that they could harm their baby.
-If you feel like this and your condition persists for more that two weeks or you have thoughts of harming your baby, you should to speak with your Dr immediately.
+Postpartum anxiety is a syndrome where the mother is overly anxious and may even suffer from paranoid thoughts or obsessive-compulsive behaviors.
+Some anxious new parents who have just given birth have sleep disorders and physical issues like palpitations or a sense of panic.
+Many are stressed about the well-being of the baby and some may even fear that they could harm their baby.
+If you feel like this and your condition persists for more than two weeks or you have thoughts of harming your baby, you should speak with your doctor immediately.

 - Fish Oil

 - Eating foods that nourish the Kidneys (home to Jing Essence): black beans, fish, black sesame seeds, molasses, seaweed

 - Also consider: dandelion and nettles (easily available in tea form) to boost iron and calcium.